 The Hoe Tahi scholarship aims to strengthen the addiction treatment workforce by growing the capability of those working to minimise addiction-related harm.
-People that can apply are those who interested in a career within the addiction treatment system, already working in the system who wish to undertake a relevant course of study, those who might be working in an allied system but wanting to further their understanding; and knowledge of working with people who experience addiction related harm.
+People that can apply are those who are interested in a career within the addiction treatment sector, or already working in the sector who wish to undertake a relevant course of study.
+For the workforces who might be working as an allied health worker and wanting to further their understanding; and knowledge of working with people who experience addiction related harm – please apply

-The Hoe Rua programme is to grow the number of people working in the addiction treatment system by providing an opportunity for work-based learning and exposure to work in the addiction treatment system.
-The programme is designed to increase capacity within the addiction treatment system.
-The work-based placements are for people who are seeking experience, training and employment within the addiction workforce.
+The Hoe Rua programme is to grow the number of people working in the addiction treatment sector by providing an opportunity for an internship – a work-based placement of learning with the exposure to work in the addiction treatment sector.
+A host organisation will provide the work-based placement for a person they wish to mentor to acquire the experience, training and employment within the addiction workforce.
 The Hoe Rua programme offers new work-based placements up to twelve months with host organisations.